slowboii/slowboii/README.md

 ### Hi there 👋
-## So this is a quick introduction of myself, and i'm aware that I still have a long way in front of me, before I can shamelessly say that i'm a skilled developer, hehe, happy reading..
+So this is a quick introduction of myself, and i'm aware that I still have a long way in front of me, before I can shamelessly say that i'm a skilled developer, hehe, happy reading..

-So, i'm a 30 year old male student from Norway, studying computer stuff @ Tisip Fagskole (https://tisip.no/faces/public/nett/index.jsp), but also have some hobby projects when i'm not at school!

-Overview of the classes i'm enrolled into this semester;
+Subjects this semester:
    - React full-stack
    - Python
    - Laravel (A php framework)

-I'm only doing 3 courses right now because I don't wawnt to take too many at the same time and feel overwhelmed, which I wholeheartedly believe was a good decision!

 - 🔭 I’m currently working on a hobby project where I need  to learn node.js, and react.js, and my goal is to make a beautiful looking, and working, and pretty full-stack web-app.
 - 🌱 I’m currently learning node.js, next.js, react.js
 - 📫 How to reach me: My facebook is linked, send me a DM there if you must.
 - 💬 Ask me about whatever you want, except for anything that requires 3 brain cells to figure out :)

--
-I have good knowledge of PHP programming from before I started studying, because I used to write PHP code towards a text-based mafia game called "Scandicmafia", witch is run by someone else today.

-Scandicmafia.org is online if you want to check the project out.
-It has been online since 2008/2009, and had at it's peak around 15,000 unique users, witch back then was a impressive achievement.
-My role was a assisstant to the original owner, but i've written a fair bit of code witch is in use, even today.
+I'm a freelancer taking commisions for websites and ideas as well, and you can contact me if you want to know more about that!

 <!--